 Other related recipes

 Miso soup 味噌汁 is a warm and comforting Japanese soup prepared with a soup stock (Dashi) and miso paste.
-It is the soul food for the Japanese, which serve together with rice.
+It is the Japanese’s soul food, which serves together with rice.

 - 450g cooked rice, cooked a day ahead with 160g dry short-grain rice